 Course Course Description Credit Hrs.
 Contact Hrs.
 Power production and utilization in transportation systems.
 Emphasis on the design and service of devices utilized for transportation purposes and the related environmental impact.
 Additional course fee.
-I T 2275 INTERNAL COMBUSTION ENGINES LECTURE AND LABORATORY /6 (3) 3 6 Fundamentals of the gasoline engine and instruction in diesel engines.
+IT2275 INTERNAL COMBUSTION ENGINES LECTURE AND LABORATORY/6 (3) 3 6 Fundamentals of the gasoline engine and instruction in diesel engines.
 Service procedures.
-I T 2287 AUTOMOTIVE TRANSMISSIONS AND POWER TRAINS LECTURE AND LABORATORY /6 (3) Gears and gearing.
+IT 2287 AUTOMOTIVE TRANSMISSIONS AND POWER TRAINS LECTURE AND LABORATORY /6 (3) Gears and gearing.
 The operation, construction, and maintenance of selective sliding and over drive transmissions.
 Theory and operation of fluid couplings and torque converters.
 Maintenance of drive lines, rear axles, differentials.
 Diagnosis of automatic transmissions.
 Service procedures.
 3 6 Prerequisite: IT 1172/172 or consent of the department.
-I T 3092 ILLINOIS INDUSTRIAL TECHNOLOGY EDUCATION TEACHER CERTIFICATION REVIEW (1) Review of industrial technology education theory and practice in preparation for the State 1 1 Teacher Certification Examination.
+IT 3092 ILLINOIS INDUSTRIAL TECHNOLOGY EDUCATION TEACHER CERTIFICATION REVIEW (1) Review of industrial technology education theory and practice in preparation for the State Teacher Certification Examination.
 May not be counted for degree credit.
-Prerequisite: Course will be taken prior to student teaching.
+1 1 Prerequisite: Course will be taken prior to student teaching.
 Course is restricted to students currently enrolled in the program and CSU program completers.
-I T 3279 SPECIAL TOPICS IN VOCATIONAL EDUCATION (1-9) Alternative education problems that are current and significant in a modern society.
-1 1 I T 3286 AUTOMOTIVE FUEL, LUBRICATION, AND COOLING SYSTEM LECTURE AND LABORATORY/6/ (3) 3 6 Types of fuels and air-fuel ratios for internal combustion engines.
+IT 3279 SPECIAL TOPICS IN VOCATIONAL EDUCATION (1-9) Alternative education problems that are current and significant in a modern society.
+1 1 IT 3286 AUTOMOTIVE FUEL, LUBRICATION, AND COOLING SYSTEM LECTURE AND LABORATORY/6/ (3) 3 6 Types of fuels and air-fuel ratios for internal combustion engines.
 Construction, operation, and maintenance of fuel pumps and combination fuel and vacuum pumps.
 Construction, operation, and maintenance circuits of various carburetors.
 Fuel distribution, manifolds, fuel injection system, principles and multiple carburetion.
 Prerequisites: IT 1172/172 or concent of department.
-I T 3288 AUTOMOTIVE CHASSIS AND BODY LECTURE AND LABORATORY /6/ (3) 3 6 A study of the construction, operation, and maintenance of the various chassis units; steering gears and power steering, front suspension systems and wheel alignment, brake systems and power brakes, tires and wheels, car frame and body, and air conditioning.
+IT 3288 AUTOMOTIVE CHASSIS AND BODY LECTURE AND LABORATORY /6/ (3) A study of the construction, operation, and maintenance of the various chassis units; steering gears and power steering, front suspension systems and wheel alignment, brake systems and power brakes, tires and wheels, car frame and body, and air conditioning.
 Prerequisites: IT 1172/172 or consent of department.
-I T 3325 INFORMATION TECHNOLOGY AND PROGRAMMING FUNDAMENTALS FOR TEACHERS (3) 3 4
+3 6 IT 3325 INFORMATION TECHNOLOGY AND PROGRAMMING FUNDAMENTALS FOR TEACHERS (3) 3 4 11 3323 Acomprehensive study of the analysis, design, and implementation stages of the System 3 4